 Hurricane Ridge Visitor Center - Hurricane Ridge, about 17 miles south of Port Angeles

-Open daily in summer; hours vary remainder of year.
+Open daily in summer; hours vary the remainder of the year.

 Hoh Rain Forest Visitor Center - approximately 31 miles south of Forks off Highway 101